mak-alex/awesome-multicolor/README.md

 * If you're disappointed by fonts, check your `~/.fonts.conf`.
 * It is presumed that you configure your autostart in `~/.xinitrc`.
 * Help with hotkeys <F1>

+##What do we have?
+* Dynamic tags
+* Terms tags for dynamic tags
+* The drop-down terminal
+* Running the backup configuration
+* Widgets
+* Generated applications menu
+* Dynamic desktop background
+* And many other amenities ...

 ##Capabilities
 * Themes